 The Strip is the heart of Las Vegas – a four-mile-long, multi-lane highway lined by one enormous billion-dollar casino resort after another.
-It’s the epicentre of the city, whether you’re looking to gamble, party or just soak up the Las Vegas craziness.
-So it makes sense that you’d want to stay there if you can, but is it affordable to stay on the Strip, whatever you want to spend.
+It’s the epicentre of the city, whether you’re looking to gamble, party or just soak up the craziness of Las Vegas.
+So it makes sense you’d want to stay there if you can, but is it affordable to stay on the Las Vegas Strip?

 How to choose a Las Vegas Strip hotel

 But first, here are a few tips to help you choose the best hotel in Las Vegas for you.

 Pick your dates carefully

 Las Vegas is favourite destination for a US weekend getaway, so if you can steer clear of Friday and Saturday nights you can often bag a bargain.
 I stayed at Paris Las Vegas on a Thursday night and the same room quadrupled in price for the next night.